 From stand-up paddleboarding or skimboarding along the Gulf of Mexico to windsurfing or kiteboarding in Tampa Bay when the wind kicks up, the area is great place for board sports of all kinds.
 With a quick check of the weather and a little help from the locals, you can find something to ride almost any day.
 And since you’re never far from Tampa Bay or the Gulf, getting out on the water couldn't be easier.

 Stand-Up Paddleboarding: Fun, Fitness, and It Floats

 Stand-Up Paddleboarding – also known as 'SUP' – has gained popularity worldwide, attracting surfers, kayakers and water lovers of all fitness levels.
 SUPs are a blast for anyone and offer a true full-body workout if you push it.
 Locals will tell you: It can take a little while to get the hang of it, but with some practice, you'll be gliding across the water like a pro.

 You can find SUP outfitters throughout the area.
 Launch from the beach and paddle along the shore – the area's warm, calm Gulf waters were made for this.
-For a look into natural Florida, cruise the Intracoastal Waterway or Weedon Island Preserve on the bay side.
+For a look into natural Florida, cruise the Intracoastal Waterway with SUP Escapes.
 Catch glimpses of native wildlife as you paddle along the coast or small mangrove islands.
-To step it up, take an exercise class from Water Monkey in St. Pete Beach.

 Skimboarding: Run, Drop, & Slide